Scorpion-Security-Labs/OpenHashAPI/docs/INSTALL.md

 ### Create the Database User
 Next, we will need a lower privilege database user named `ohauser` for the application.
 Ensure you have exited `mysql`.

+> [!IMPORTANT]
-> Note: The password for the database user is validated to be at least 12 characters and meet complexity requirements with one lower, upper, digit, and special character.
+> The password for the database user is validated to be at least 12 characters and meet complexity requirements with one lower, upper, digit, and special character.

 ```
 sudo mysql --execute "CREATE USER 'ohauser'@'localhost' IDENTIFIED BY 'password';"
 ```
+> [!TIP]
-> Note please set a secure password between 12 and 18 characters.
+> Please set a secure password between 12 and 18 characters.
 This account will be associated with the database.

 Lastly, we will give them permissions over the database and apply those privileges:
 ```